There are a lot of really great flavors happening in this Texas Chili recipe.

 - Soak the beans in water for 24 hours.
 Change the water after 12 hours.

-- In a large sauté pan, brown the meat and onions over medium heat.
-Drain the fat.
+- In a large sauté pan, brown the beef, onions and bell pepper over medium heat; drain the fat.

 - Add the spices to the meat and mix well.

-- In a large pot, pour in the jalapeños, tomatoes and wine.
+- In a large pot, pour in the tomatoes, wine and jalapeños.
 Add the meat mixture and stir to combine.
 Cook over low heat for 1 hour.
-Stir in the brown sugar.
-Add the beans, and cook until tender.
+Stir in the brown sugar and tabasco sauce.
+Add the (drained) beans, and cook until tender.
 Add the raisins, if desired.